evansbenj/2024_BIO722/1_Lecture_1.md

 ## Quality Control
 Before we do anything with individual sequences, it is a good idea to survey the overall quality of the data.
 We can do this with many free tools; for this class we will use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 To run this program please type this:

-`/usr/local/fastqc/fastqc -o output_directory datafile`
+`/usr/local/fastqc/fastqc datafile`

 where `output_directory` is the directory to which you want to write the output and `datafile` is the example dataset listed above (or whereever your data are).
-This should give you some feedback about the analysis as it runs and generate a file called `datafile.zip` in the output directory.
+This should give you some feedback about the analysis as it runs and generate a file called `datafile.zip`.

 Here is an example of a commandline I ran:

-`/usr/local/fastqc/fastqc -o /home/evanslab /1/scratch/BIO720_Bens_section/subset_data/forward_subset.fastq`
+`/usr/local/fastqc/fastqc forward_subset.fastq`

 (You would have to change the `evanslab` part to match your home directory because you don't have write permissions to my directory).
 This command is equivalent to this: